Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 horizontally-spatialized audio is used.
 More info on creating these profile builders in code can be found further down this page.

+Lastly, you can specify a list of audio channel assets that the listener can hear.
+Any audio source that uses any one of the channels in list will be heard by the listener.
+Multiple listeners may be able to hear the same source.
+If *Include Sources Without A Channel* is enabled, the internal default channel will be added to the list.

 ### Audio Settings

 The *Audio Settings* component allows for configuring system-level settings in Myri.
 These settings must be applied to the *World Blackboard Entity* to have any effect.

+The master output settings specify the final output volume across all listeners after they have been mixed together.
+The master output has one final limiter stage, and these settings are also exposed here.

 The mixing thread updates at a fixed interval independent of the application framerate.
 In Myri’s world, these are referred to as “audio frames”.
 The audio